Chris Young: What level of concern do Patriots fans have?

-The NFL season opens for the New England Patriots in eight days, on Sept.
-11. If you’re a fan of the team, you’ve watched what’s happened the last few years, including last year’s debut of rookie QB Mac Jones, and you also are likely to be wondering about this upcoming season, given the often-disastrous practices, exhibition games, and overall offseason of the team.
+The NFL season opens for the New England Patriots in three days, on Saturday.
+If you’re a fan of the team, you’ve watched what’s happened the last few years, including last year’s debut of rookie QB Mac Jones, and you also are likely to be wondering about this upcoming season, given the often-disastrous practices, exhibition games, and overall offseason of the team.

-I am going to pose it to you, Patriots fans, that the team will be nothing more than average this season, and may even be downright tough to watch, as suggested last week.
+I am going to posit to you, Patriots fans, that the team will be nothing more than average this season, and may even be downright tough to watch, as suggested last week.

 We can certainly agree that it’s tough to make predictions about a season before a single game has been played, but I know where I stand on this.